Zamiell/racing-plus/docs/bugs.md

   - Esau Jr. (#703) - Using it while being a ghost will give the items back to the wrong character.
 (Reported by Gamonymous)
 - Death will be permanent if:
   - You have one red heart container left and remove Mother's Kiss.
 (Reported by Gamonymous)
-  - The Bible is used in the Satan fight.
-(Reported by Adrayon)

 <br>